-Deciding whether or not to use a property manager for your vacation rental is difficult enough.
-Will they treat your property as you would?
-Will they prioritize the guest experience?
-Will they fix problems as they arise?
-And, most importantly, how much will it cost me and what are the short term rental management fees I should consider?
+Deciding whether or not to hire a property manager for your vacation rental is a big decision.
+After all, how do you know your property will get the attention it deserves?
+What about the guest experience?
+Will problems get adequately fixed?
+And finally, the most critical questions, how much will all this cost me and what fees should I consider?

-The simply answer is: there are many rental management fees you need to consider.
-These range from the cost of the property management company, to routine maintenance fees, to local taxes.
+The simple answer is: there are many rental management fees you need to consider.
+These range from the cost of the property management company, to routine maintenance fees, and local taxes.

 Today we are going to demystify short term rental management fees to help you make more informed decisions about your vacation rental property.
 We’ve also canvassed experts in the vacation rental field to give you their insights on short term rental management fees.

 The benefits of a short term property manager are clear.
 A vacation rental management company can take over the day-to-day running of your property, ultimately freeing up your time and reducing stress.
 This can be a really transformative phase in a vacation rental owner’s life: it lets you transform your investment into true passive income.
 However, the convenience of a property manager has a cost: management fees.

 There are three standard models for short term rental management fee structures: the fixed, guaranteed, and percentage models.

 As we’ll explore below, each type of management fee structure has its pros and cons.
 There isn’t necessarily a better or worse one.
 It basically comes down to what’s right for you and your property.

 Many property managers follow a guaranteed model.
 With this fee structure, the property owner is guaranteed a fixed monthly income, regardless of how often the property is rented.
 Any income above and beyond the homeowner’s guaranteed income goes to the property management company.